 The Cathedral Church of St. Anne (AKA Belfast Cathedral)

-This Romanesque building has been standing in the heart of Belfast for more than a hundred years.
-In 1899, the foundation stone was laid, and construction continued over the years until the Cathedral Church of St. Anne was finally there.
+This Romanesque building has stood in the heart of Belfast for over a hundred years.
+1899, the foundation stone was laid, and construction continued over the years until the Cathedral Church of St. Anne was finally there.

-What is unique about the Cathedral Church of St. Anne is that it has two seats of bishops of two separate dioceses.
-Belfast Cathedral also boasts a stainless steel spire, which is considered the second tallest in all of Ireland.
+Unique about the Cathedral Church of St. Anne is that it has two seats for bishops of two separate dioceses.
+Belfast Cathedral also boasts a stainless steel spire, which is considered the second tallest in Ireland.
 It is known as the Spire of Hope.

 Donegall Place: A Once Residential District Going Commercial

-On Little Donegall Street, you are not at all far from Donegall Place.
-Also in the heart of Belfast, Donegall Place is home to a number of high-end stores, such as Marks & Spencer, Disney and Lunn’s Jewelry Store.
+On Little Donegall Street, you are not far from Donegall Place.
+Also in the heart of Belfast, Donegall Place is home to several high-end stores, such as Marks & Spencer, Disney and Lunn’s Jewelry Store.
 It is one of the main shopping streets in Belfast.

-Situated near Belfast City Hall, this place was named after Lord Donegall, who is credited for rebuilding central Belfast at the end of the 18th century.
-Donegall Place reflects the character of Belfast that has developed through time.
+Situated near Belfast City Hall, Donegall Place was named after Lord Donegall, who was credited with rebuilding central Belfast at the end of the 18th century.
+The place reflects the character of Belfast, which has developed over time.

 Over time, Donegall Place has changed from a residential to a commercial district.
 However, it still keeps some of the Georgian and Victorian tastes with a touch of contemporary Belfast.

-Donegall Place is now dotted with numerous stores that attract lots of tourists and residents to the area.
-Shopaholics will surely love it down there!
+Donegall Place is now dotted with numerous stores that attract many tourists and residents to the area.
+Shopaholics will surely love it there!

 St. Patrick’s Catholic Church: One of 4 in the City of Belfast

 We are not done yet!
-Walk your way from Little Donegall Street down to St. Patrick’s Catholic Church—it is just around the corner.
+Walk down Little Donegall Street to St. Patrick’s Catholic Church—just around the corner.
 The current church replaced a much smaller one that stood in the same place in 1815.

 A statue of St. Patrick has been carved from Portland stone and is now niched at the main entrance to the church.
-The curved wall behind the altar features stained glass windows inside St. Patrick’s Catholic Church in the centre of Belfast.
+The curved wall behind the altar features stained glass windows inside St. Patrick’s Catholic Church’s centre of Belfast.

 The Titanic Museum Belfast: Telling You the Story of the Sunken Ship

 A short drive from Little Donegall Street will take you to the Titanic Museum Belfast.
-The Titanic experience returns through nine interactive exhibitions where visitors get to know the story of the world’s most famous ship—RMS Titanic.
+The Titanic experience returns through nine interactive exhibitions, where visitors learn the story of the world’s most famous ship, RMS Titanic.

-Belfast was the home of the Titanic, and so it tells the story of the ship from conception to launch.
+Belfast was the home of the Titanic, so it tells the ship’s story from conception to launch.
 Talking about the vessel launch, a life-size outline of the ship is embedded in the ground to give you the authentic feeling of being on board the Titanic.
 And guess what?
 It is illuminated by blue light at night.

-Visiting the Titanic Museum Belfast, you will also get firsthand information about the construction of the ship and her maiden voyage.
+Visiting the Titanic Museum Belfast, you will also get firsthand information about the ship’s construction and maiden voyage.
 It will be as if you are travelling back in history to explore the birth of the Titanic.

-During this self-guided tour, you will not only explore stories related to the ship but also to the city and the people who manufactured it.
-While an average visit does not exceed two and a half hours, visitors are allowed to stay for as long as they wish until closing time.
-An important note: advance booking is required!
+During this self-guided tour, you will explore stories related to the ship, the city, and the people who manufactured it.
+While an average visit does not exceed two and a half hours, visitors can stay for as long as they wish until closing.
+An important note: booking is required!

 Take some time to explore SS Nomadic and its decks.
 It is such an exciting way to learn about the maritime history of Belfast.
 This tour is estimated to last for about half an hour.
 But still, it is you who decide the pace of your journey.